mysterymath/lcc6502/Linker_Scripts.md

 If address ranges are not provided, the section is automatically allocated to part of some memory declaration.
 Automatic allocations cannot span memory declarations or use ranges explicitly allocated to other sections.
-I If the automatically allocated sections cannot be made to all fit in the available memory, the linker signals an error.
+If the automatically allocated sections cannot be made to all fit in the available memory, the linker signals an error.